deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

 acknowledge message
 ```

 If processing fails, the transaction rolls back and the message can be retried.
-Repeatedly failing messages should be moved to a dead-letter queue or equivalent failure store, with enough context for diagnosis and controlled replay.
+If it keeps failing, it should be moved to a dead-letter queue or equivalent failure store, with enough context for diagnosis and controlled replay.
 If processing succeeds but the acknowledgement is lost, the next delivery finds the recorded identifier and does nothing.

-The business change and the processed-message record must be atomic; otherwise, a crash between them recreates the dual-write problem that the producer solved with its outbox.
+One detail is easy to get wrong: the business change and the processed-message record must commit atomically.
+Record them in separate transactions, and a crash between the two recreates the exact dual-write problem the producer just solved with its outbox.
 A unique constraint on the processed `messageId` also protects against two consumer instances receiving the duplicate concurrently.

-### Side effects outside the database
+### Charging the customer exactly once

 The inbox trick works because the business change and the processed-message record are two writes to the same database, so a single transaction covers both.
 That guarantee disappears as soon as the consumer's event handler does something outside its database.
 Suppose preparing the order also charges a payment provider.
 The provider call is not part of the transaction, so we are back to coordinating two independent systems, exactly the dual-write problem the producer faced with its broker.

 The inbox deduplicates *incoming* messages, but that only protects the consumer's own database; it cannot stop a redelivered message from calling the payment provider a second time.
 The handler sees an unprocessed `messageId`, charges the customer, then crashes before recording the message as processed.
+On redelivery, it charges them again - and the design gap becomes a refund ticket.

 The payment provider needs its own protection.
 So Fulfillment sends an **idempotency key** *with the call*: a stable identifier, which can simply be the `messageId`, that lets the provider recognize a repeat and charge only once.
 One key guards the way in, the other guards the way out.
 To also make the *decision* to call durable, Fulfillment records the outgoing call as a command in its own outbox, committed in the same transaction as the business change.
 A separate step then drains the outbox and makes the call, applying the same boundary treatment the producer used with its broker: